cert-manager/website/content/en/docs/tutorials/acme/ingress.md

   Normal  Created     90s   cert-manager  Created Challenge resource "quickstart-example-tls-889745041-0" for domain "example.your-domain.com"
 ```

-Here, we can see that cert-manager has created 1 'Challenge' resource to fulfil
+Here, we can see that cert-manager has created 1 'Challenge' resource to fulfill
 the Order.
 You can dig into the state of the current ACME challenge by running
 `kubectl describe` on the automatically created Challenge resource: